camunda/camunda-docs-manual/content/user-guide/process-engine/multi-tenancy.md

 ```
 {{< /note >}}

-#### Job Executor
+### Job Executor for Multiple Process Engines

 For background execution of processes and tasks, the process engine has a component called [job executor]({{< relref "user-guide/process-engine/the-job-executor.md" >}}).
 The job executor periodically acquires jobs from the database and submits them to a thread pool for execution.
 For all process applications on one server, one thread pool is used for job execution.
 Furthermore, it is possible to share the acquisition thread between multiple engines.
 This way, resources are still manageable even when a large number of process engines is used.
 See the section [The Job Executor and Multiple Process Engines]({{< relref "user-guide/process-engine/the-job-executor.md#the-job-executor-and-multiple-process-engines" >}}) for details.

-#### Configuration Example
+### Example Configuration for Schema Isolation

-Multi-tenancy settings can be applied in the various ways of configuring a process engine.
+Multi-Tenancy settings can be applied in the various ways of configuring a process engine.
 The following is an example of a [bpm-platform.xml]({{< relref "user-guide/process-engine/process-engine-bootstrapping.md#configure-process-engine-in-bpm-platformxml" >}}) file that specifies engines for two tenants that share the same database but work on different schemas:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>